Performance Improvement

 Performance Improvement Planning is an annual process undertaken by Council and is directly linked to our overarching corporate planning framework.

-The Council has identified five improvement priorities which will be the focus of its improvement activity over the 2020-24 Council term.
-Three of these areas inform the content of the improvement objectives for 2023-2024 and are outlined below:
+This year, the Council has developed a new Corporate Plan ‘Our Council, Our Plan 2024-2028’.
+The Corporate Plan identifies four Corporate Priorities which will be the focus of the Council’s improvement activity over the 2024-2028 term.
+These Priorities were established in consultation with our local community, and will inform the content of the improvement objectives for 2024-2025 and are outlined below:

-We also assessed our progress against our Performance Improvement Plan 2022-2023 and you can view the ‘Taking Stock Impact Report 2023‘ here.
-Three improvement objectives have been identified for the year ahead.
+We also assessed our progress against our Performance Improvement Plan 2023-2024 and you can view the ‘Taking Stock Impact Report 2024‘ here.
+Four improvement objectives have been identified for the year ahead.

-We will monitor our progress and publish information on our performance against these objectives before the end of September 2023 in our Annual Performance Report.
+We will monitor our progress and publish information on our performance against objectives before the end of September 2024 in our Annual Performance Report.

 If you require any further information, require a hard copy of the Performance Improvement Plan or wish to request it in an alternative format or have any ideas for future improvement objectives, please contact: